 As with all Cinque Terre villages, the most convenient and economical way to reach Monterosso is by train.
 Monterosso station is located in the new part of the city and is on the Genoa-La Spezia line where trains run practically every 20 minutes, especially during the summer season where the trains of the 5Terre Express line also take service.
 From the station you can reach the center of Monterosso in about 10 minutes on foot or by city bus which runs quite often.

-If you opt for the car to get to Monterosso, the best way is to take the A12 motorway, exit at Carrodano and follow for Levanto.
+If you instead opt to drive to get to Monterosso, the best way is to take the A12 highway, exit at Carrodano and follow for Levanto.
 Once there continue following the signs for Monterosso.

 This route is different from the Cinque Terre provincial coastal road that you take to reach the other villages.
 Even if it is slightly longer, you will avoid demanding curves and complicated points to go through.